 We discussed many health topics such as autism, diabetes, mental health, and women’s health.
 A few women also shared their personal stories on how cannabis has helped them or a family member with their health needs.

-Anqunette shared how she uses cannabis to help with treating her symptoms from Multiple Sclerosis (MS).
-In 2013, Anqunette was diagnosed with MS. One year after her diagnosis, Anqunette made changes to her diet and implemented cannabis into her treatment plan.
-She found cannabis to be very instrumental in her treatment and she was soon able to stop taking the nine pharmaceutical medications she was prescribed.
+Q shared how she uses cannabis to help with treating her symptoms from Multiple Sclerosis (MS).
+In 2013, Q was diagnosed with MS. One year after her diagnosis, she made changes to her diet and implemented cannabis into her treatment plan.
+She found cannabis to be very instrumental in her treatment and Q was soon able to stop taking the nine pharmaceutical medications she was prescribed.

 HIGH TEA CREATED A SAFE SPACE FOR WOMEN TO DISCUSS CANNABIS

 I’ll be honest with you– I was a little nervous about attending the tea party because I didn’t know what to expect.
-I think I was also nervous about attending High Tea because I don’t know all of the terminology and different devices that are used for cannabis.
+I was also nervous about attending High Tea because I don’t know all of the terminology and different devices used for cannabis.
 Although I do partake in cannabis for health and personal reasons, I am still learning about medical cannabis.

 For me, High Tea was a safe space to openly discuss a topic that used to be considered a kind of taboo.
 In the past, marijuana has had a bad reputation, but now things are changing so much.